Bertrand31/Data-Structures-Scala/src/main/scala/data_structures/CompressedTrie/README.md

 more compact representation of our dataset, given how small and sparse it is.
 Although it will provide identical worst-case time complexities, it may also provide better runtime performance for search operations.

+## TODO

+- measure and compare the runtime performance and memory footprints of the various implementations mentionned above.